-When Women Are Oppressed, It’s a Tradition.” – Letty Cottin Pogrebin Bank of America will pay $39 million dollars to settle claims of discrimination against women (again) in its investment advice division.
+When Women Are Oppressed, It’s a Tradition.” – Letty Cottin Pogrebin Bank of America will pay $39 million dollars to settle claims of discrimination against women (again).

 The financial industry is so dominated by middle-aged white men that the Dodd-Frank Wall Street reforms included a requirement that firms improve their gender and racial diversity.
 Unfortunately, as the chart below demonstrates, the percentage of women working on Wall Street has actually fallen between 2000 and 2009.